 - The equation for profit margin

 The amount of profit you keep from each sale, either as a percentage or as a monetary amount, is known as your profit margin.
-Knowing your profit margin will help you assess if your items are being priced fairly and whether your company is profitable.
-Knowing your profit margin will help you assess the general health of your company.
+Knowing your profit margin will help you assess if your items are being priced reasonably and whether your company is profitable.
+Knowing your profit margin will help you evaluate the general health of your company.
 This is how the equation looks:

 Net Income / Gross Revenue equals Profit Margin.